mattxlee/quality_power/README.md

 Quality and power calculation sample for PoC kernel algorithm.

+* CMake 2.7 or higher
 * Build with g++ or clang+
+* OpenSSL library required
 * Boost library required
 * Link with `gmp` and `mpfr` libraries
-* CMake 2.7 or higher